Haveli Baghal

 Haveli Baghal is a village in the Dadyal tehsil of Mirpur District of Azad Kashmir, Pakistan.

 Demography

 According to the 1998 census, its population was 761.

 History

 Like many villages in the Mirpur region, many of its residents have emigrated to the United Kingdom.
 The village means the mansion of the Baghal.
-The Baghal are a Rajput clan, ghakhar kiani Rajput.
+The Baghal are a clan of the ghakhar kiani biradri of potohar.